Cactus Wren: Symbol of Arizona

-The state bird of Arizona is the cactus wren (Heleodytes brunneicapillus couesi), officially recognized in 1931.
-The largest North American wren (7-9 inches), cactus wrens are native to the arid south- western United States extending to central Mexico.
+The cactus wren (Heleodytes brunneicapillus couesi) was officially recognized as the state bird of Arizona in 1931.
+The largest North American wren (7-9 inches), cactus wrens are native to the arid south-western United States extending to central Mexico.

 Large-scale development throughout the Southwest has caused declines in cactus wren populations.
 The cactus wren is not currently listed as endangered or threatened.
 It is however, like all songbirds, protected by the Migratory Bird Treaty Act.